-- while short trend measurements such as few hours or a week shed light on the operation schedule and corresponding variations on a day or in a week. - (e) The REA should determine if a particular data or parameter requires snap-shot, long trend or short trend measurements, with due regard to the scope of the energy audit. - (f) Trend measurements can be taken using metering with data-logger or metering with data logging through building management system (BMS).
+(e) The REA should determine if a particular data or parameter requires snap-shot, long trend or short trend measurements, with due regard to the scope of the energy audit.

+- (f) The REA should determine the methodology of the measurement and describe the methodology in the EA report. - (g) Trend measurements can be taken using metering with data-logger or metering with data logging through building management system (BMS).